tozd/go-zerolog/README.md

 - Both Go's [global log](https://pkg.go.dev/log) and zerolog's global log are redirected to the configured zerolog logger.
-- Supports adding logger to the [context](https://pkg.go.dev/context) which can buffer log lines (usually debug lines) until a log line with a triggering level happens (usually an error), if ever.
+- Supports adding logger to the [context](https://pkg.go.dev/context) which can buffer log entries (usually debug entries) until a log entry with a triggering level happens (usually an error), if ever.
 - Provides a pretty-printer tool, `prettylog`, matching the configured zerolog's console output.